 Apres ski on the ski resort is relatively quiet, which makes it perfect for those with families and are looking for a mix of fun, peace, and tranquillity.
 There are several nightclubs in the region, including George’s wine bar.
 If your throat gets dry and you need to quench your thirst, the fun ice bar on the mountain will come in handy.

-For those with children, there is a kid’s slope as well as a toboggan run that has floodlights which enable children to ski until evening.
+For those with children, there is a kid’s slope and a toboggan run with floodlights that enable children to ski until evening.

-Chamonix has been a preferred ski destination for many people around the world since 1760.
+Chamonix has been a preferred ski destination for many people worldwide since 1760.
 Yes, you heard that right.
 Chamonix went on the map centuries ago when a scientist won a prize for being the first to climb Mont Blanc (Mont Blanc is the highest mountain in Europe).
-Since then, the resort has undergone some significant changes and transformations which were kind enough to allow it to host the 1924 winter Olympics.
+Since then, the resort has undergone some significant changes and transformations, which were kind enough to allow it to host the 1924 winter Olympics.

 Given its facilities, mountain guides and ski instructors, this resort is perfect for intermediate and advanced skiers but also features nursery slopes which are perfect for kids and beginners.
 The scenery from the 20km off-piste run is to die for.
 However, only confident intermediates and experts can enjoy these off-piste runs.

 The resort attracts families and party animals alike.
-When you are not on the slopes, you are still guaranteed lots of fun.
-You can get to St Anton through Innsbruck which is 95 km away or through Friedrichshafen, which is only 130 km away.
-Zurich airport is also a great option but its 196 km away.
+You are still guaranteed lots of fun when you are not on the slopes.
+You can get to St Anton through Innsbruck, 95 km away or through Friedrichshafen, which is only 130 km away.
+Zurich airport is also a great option, but it's 196 km away.

 Obergurgl is quite unique.
-Of all the Alps in eastern Austria, it is the highest at 3082 m.
+It is the highest of all the Alps in eastern Austria at 3082 m.
 This altitude alone guarantees snow on its slopes and a long winter season lasting until early May.
 UK and Irish residents are known to have a particular fondness for this resort.
 The resort has light traffic and is perfect for intermediates and beginners.

 However, experts can still enjoy the 14.3 km of challenging runs.

-The village below is quite charming, and the scenery from the slopes is breathtaking.
-It also has loads of amenities, making it family friendly.
-You can get there though Innsbruck Airport, which is 96 km away or through Otz Station, which is only 40 km away.
+The village below is charming, and the scenery from the slopes is breathtaking.
+It also has loads of amenities, making it family-friendly.
+You can get there through Innsbruck Airport, 96 km away, or Otz Station, which is only 40 km away.

 For years, Ischgl has been the top Austrian destination for German skiers.
-However, in the recent past, it has gained a strong following from British tourists as well, mainly due to quality pistes and music.
-The slopes stretch for a total of 239 km and rise to 2872 m.
+However, in the recent past, it has also gained a strong following from British tourists, mainly due to quality pistes and music.
+The slopes stretch for 239 km and rise to 2872 m.

 Ischgl is 45 km away from St. Anton.
-Currently, it boasts of having an innovative lift system, smart hotels in place of the old villages that filled the valley below, spas, apres ski bars and restaurants on the slopes.
+It currently boasts of an innovative lift system, smart hotels in place of the old villages that filled the valley below, spas, apres ski bars and restaurants on the slopes.

 Aside from skiing, you’ll be treated to exciting live concerts.
 In the past, the mountain festivals have hosted celebrities like Tina Turner, Deep Purple, Mariah Carey, Bob Dylan, Elton John, Robbie Williams, The Killers, James Blunt and many more.

 Back to the ski slopes, you’ll be pleased to note that the resort has snow canons and offers night skiing.
-In addition to this, it has loads of freestyle facilities, including a snow park with jumps, rails, and kickers.
-As an icing to the cake, the snow park has two restaurants.
+In addition, it has loads of freestyle facilities, including a snow park with jumps, rails, and kickers.
+As icing on the cake, the snow park has two restaurants.

 You can get to the resort through the Innsbruck Airport, which is only 100km away or through Zurich, 253 km away.